iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 5 reviews"/>
 </p>

+> Update: I do not like this 'other language' just showing up in the app!
+Why did this start today?
+Great app!
+The only thing is, I wish it had a share button to send the Alerts to family & friends.
+Thank you for adding the share button!<br> :date: __2021-02-13 05:55:44__

+> Great app for weather notifications<br> :date: __2021-02-09 23:30:39__

+> Superior great + AAAAAA<br> :date: __2021-02-09 03:14:12__

 > Well worth the download, great and timely information.<br> :date: __2021-01-29 06:14:11__

 > Works great thank you for this !!<br> :date: __2021-01-23 20:10:09__